ibm-cloud-docs/cloud-object-storage/web-application.md

 ```
 {: codeblock}

 Let's take a moment to return to `app.js`.
-The example sets up Express routes to handle extra requests that are made to our app.
+The example sets up Express routes to handle extra requests that are made to your app.
 The code for these routing methods are in two files under the `./src/routes` directory in your project:

 - `imageUploadRoutes.js`: This file handles what happens when the user
     selects an image and clicks Upload.